vaeryn-uk/go-httptester/README.md

 		ht.ExpectJsonExists("$[0].name"),
 		// Or that a jsonpath expression resolve to some specific value ht.ExpectJsonMatchStr("$[0].name", "Scotty"),
-	).
     // Finally invoke Test() to perform the test.
-		Test("optional additional info here will be printed on test failure") }
+	).Test("optional additional info here will be printed on test failure") }
 ```